0xfke/0xfke.github.io/_posts/2025-01-29-dunkle-materie.md

 This graphical approach simplifies **malware detection, security incident investigation, and system activity analysis**, allowing for quicker and more effective threat hunting.

-- when you find this don't panic, if it looks complex just zoom in using *ctr + scroll*
+- When you find this don't panic, if it looks complex just zoom in using *ctr + scroll*

 ![Dunk-8.png](Images/Dunk-8.png)